sraaphorst/Daily-Coding-Problem/README.md

 Split text into lines of maximum length.

-Implemented in Python (and property tested with hyptothesis):
+Implemented in Python (and property tested with hypothesis):
 [Day 57](dcp_py/day057)